keeganperry7/posix-submatching/README.md

 POSIX submatching algorithm.

 ## File Overview
-- `Regex`: definition regexes, Brzozowski derivatives, and Sulzmann and Lu's algorithm.
+- `Regex`: definition of regexes, Brzozowski derivatives, and Sulzmann and Lu's algorithm.
 - `POSIX`: definition of POSIX specification for submatch environments.
 - `Correctness`: correctness of submatching algorithm with respect to POSIX